By blog team member, Kiran. Check out our team page to learn more about her!

 Pasture raised and certified organic, this is an alternative to butter.

 Hold on to that wallet!
 Prepared foods can look and smell so good, it’s tempting to try a little bit of everything!

 - Cakes/cupcakes – Yes, this is a treat, and yes they contain sugar.
 But cakes created at WFM don’t contain food coloring.
 Instead, they are colored with natural dyes.
 Custom creations are available and the prices rival other grocery stores.

 - Health Starts Here – Health Starts Here is a term used at WFM that indicates foods created without oils, sugars, or dairy.
 They have a number of prepared foods with this symbol on them.
 In fact, at our store, they have a 4/$4 deal where you can get a container of 4 of these items for, you guessed it, $4.
 Look for Health Starts Here recipes around the store also.

 - Chicken Fried Tofu – Okay, this is a total rule breaker, but let me tell you that one time a few years ago, my kids had a taste of this and fell in love.
 Apparently they are not the only ones, since staff has told me that it’s one of their most popular items.
 Please don’t judge or comment on this one, as I know there is nothing redeeming about it.
 But once in a while, I’m okay with my kids getting it, and so are they. :)

-Click the button below for a printable version of my Go-To Whole Foods Shopping List Part 2 (may not be visible on mobile devices).
+Click the button below for a printable version of my Go-To Whole Foods Shopping List Part 2.

 Recipe: Whole Wheat Pasta with Meat, Spinach, Tomatoes and Cheese